Chronic Prostatitis Treatment Evolution at the Prostate Institute of America

 Community and hospital-acquired ESBL-producing gram negative bacteria are prevalent worldwide.
 Antibiotics from the Carbapenem family are the best anti-microbial agents to treat infections caused by such organisms.

-Based on these updated information and my experience, I have revised my treatment cocktail.
-It is now consisted of a mixture of Carbapenem antibiotic, Aminoglycoside antibiotic, anti-anaerobe/anti-protozoa antibiotic, and anti-fungal agents.
+Based on the updated information, I have revised my treatment cocktail.
+It now consists of a mixture of Carbapenem antibiotic, Aminoglycoside antibiotic, anti-anaerobe/anti-protozoa antibiotic, and antifungal agents.
 Corticosteroid is also added to the mixture in case the underlying etiology is an auto-immune reaction.
 The treatment mixture also contains Lidocaine and Ketorolac for pain control.

 This medication treatment mixture is directly infiltrated into the prostate and seminal vesicles under precise transrectal ultrasound guidance.